AkshatNeolia/Red-Light-Traffic-Violation-and-Number-Plate-Detecion/README.md

-In addition to improving road safety by reducing traffic offenses, the suggested approach helps make traffic management more efficient.
-Such automated solutions will be crucial in preserving order and decreasing traffic-related accidents as cities transition to smart infrastructure.
-This article showcases how computer vision can revolutionize transportation management and set the stage for future smart city innovations.

 # Conclusion
 In the context of smart cities in particular, the installation of a system to automatically identify red-light violations showed promise for improving traffic control.
 The system effectively detected and tracked cars that disobeyed traffic signals in real-time by applying contemporary computer vision methods combined with OpenCV in a Python environment.
 When it came to detecting infractions and accurately recognizing the license plates of violating cars, the system performed well.